-Engaging young people in discussions of local, national, and international issues is a core component of civic learning.
-When youth discuss current events, they report being more engaged in school and having a greater interest in politics.
-It can also lead to improved communication and critical thinking skills, increased civic knowledge, and a higher chance of participating in civic life as adults.
-However, the rise in partisanship has led to much more divisive civic and political dialogue off and online.
-Explore the resources on this page to learn how to engage youth in productive civic and political dialogue.
+Engaging young people in discussions of local, national, and international issues has long been regarded as a core component of civic learning.
+When youth engage in discussions of current events and decision-making, they report being more engaged in school.
+They also report greater interest in politics, improved communication and critical thinking skills, increased civic knowledge, and a higher chance of participating in civic life as adults.

 Discuss Current & Controversial Issues

 Watch the videos below to see how teachers integrate discussion of current and controversial issues into their classrooms.

 High school students engage in rigorous debate about privatizing social security.